MY THINX RIDE

 I was equally proud that we gave a big chunk of our profits in 2015 and 2016 to our employees.
 Almost all of our team got close to 3 months salary for bonus for hitting sales targets.
 So if we didn’t offer “market based pay” upfront (#startuplife), they got paid a big bonus on the back end which more than made up for it and gave them an incentive to hustle hard with me.
 And everyone hustled and got paid.
 I remember literally crying tears of joy on the days I was able to give out the bonuses because I never thought we’d ever get there.
 But we did.

-Regardless, the HR issues kept happening and even if I fully stand by the tough personnel decisions I had to make to get us back on track, I didn’t put enough senior management in place internally to run the office and run the day to day of the business while I was handling the external growth and wasn’t in the office.
+Regardless, the HR issues kept happening and even if I fully stand by the tough personnel decisions I had to make to get us back on track, I didn’t put enough senior operational management with experience in place internally to run the office and run the day to day of the business while I was handling the external growth and wasn’t in the office.

 “You should have gotten 100% of everything right the whole time Miki.
 How dare you.”
 It’s SO easy to find fault and complain about what people didn’t get and the things I lacked and I certainly admit wholeheartedly that I don’t have it all.
 No question.
 And yes, you can make a bulleted list of every misstep I’ve ever made (go for it), but what I am calling all of this is an opportunity to learn and grow.
 Also, it’s a certainty that all founders will have disgruntled people who feel thwarted by them throughout their entrepreneurial adventures.
 Tough calls have to be made like terminating people, and sometimes those terminated people can retaliate in ugly ways and I learned that we have to be prepared for it.
 All of my successful founder friends shared the same stories.